pstaender/high-quality-low-size-image-for-kirby/README.md

 <?= $page->someImage()->toFile()->highQualityLowSize() ?>
 ```

-Now your image will be a webp or avif instead of jpg/png/etc 🚀.
-Webp will be the format if gdlib, avif if imagemagick is enabled via thumb driver.
-It also checks that the browser supports webp and avif via the Accept header and return the original file if not.
+Now your image will be a webp or avif instead of jpg/png/etc 🚀

+Webp will be the format if gdlib is available, avif if imagemagick is enabled via thumb driver.

+It also checks that the browser supports webp and avif via the accept header and returns the original file if not supported.

 ## Optional: Image Tag